 Except for post-EVT GIB, EVT can also cause other procedure-related complications, which are mild and reversible[3,7].
 We did not find any significant effect of PPIs on the development of other post-EVT complications.
 This can be explained by the fact that only a fraction of post-EVT complications, such as acid regurgitation and heartburn, are related to gastric acid[39].
 By comparison, retrosternal discomfort/pain, nausea, and vomiting are mostly mechanical injuries caused by EVT, and fever may be secondary to bacterial infection[40,41].
-Indeed, Gg et al[28] also achieved similar findings, but Lo et al[42] showed fewer complications in patients receiving PPIs.
+Garg et al[28] also achieved similar findings, but Lo et al[42] showed fewer complications in patients receiving PPIs.
 Such a discrepancy might be related to the type of complications evaluated, endoscopic techniques, and patients’ conditions.

 Our study has some limitations.
-First, the total number of the patients included was relatively small in this study.
-Second, the number of post-EVT GIB was small, which made our statistical analyses underpowered and increased the possibility of type II errors (i.e., false-negative findings).
+First, the total number of the patients included was small in this study.
+Second, there were a few cases of post-EVT GIB, which made our statistical analyses underpowered and increased the possibility of type II errors (i.e., false-negative findings).
 Third, only one patient who developed post-EVT GIB underwent second-look endoscopy, because all of the six patients who developed post-EVT GIB were successfully treated with pharmacotherapy.
 Fourth, none died of post-EVT GIB or other causes during hospitalization, compromising further analyses regarding the impact of PPIs on death.
-Fifth, follow-up data were lacking to assess 6-wk and long-term mortality.
+Fifth, follow-up data were lacking to assess the 6-wk and long-term mortality.

 CONCLUSION

-Our study suggested that postoperative use of PPIs could not be supported for reducing the development of post-EVT GIB and other post-EVT complications during hospitalization.
+Our study suggested that postoperative use of PPIs could not reduce the development of post-EVT GIB and other post-EVT complications during hospitalization.
 Therefore, PPIs after EVT should not be routinely used during hospitalization, and their indications should be carefully evaluated.

 ARTICLE HIGHLIGHTS